Shenzhen

 Related Content

-GEF-6 SCIAP China Sustainable Cities Integrated Approach Pilot: Summary Reports China’s GEF-6 SCIAP project institutionalized Transit-Oriented Development (TOD) as a multiscale planning and governance tool embedded in national and city-level systems.
-Across seven pilot cities
+GEF-6 SCIAP China Sustainable Cities Integrated Approach Pilot: Summary Reports China’s GEF-6 SCIAP project institutionalized Transit-Oriented Development across national and city-level systems.

 Knowledge Product